tomanistor/osprey/README.md

 #### Gallery item

-To create a new gallery item/image, run:
+To create a new gallery item, run:

 ```console
 $ hugo new gallery/item-name.md
 ```

-This is especially helpful for the first time and it will help you drastically since you will get a fully documented file.
+This is very helpful for the first time since you will get a fully documented file.

-:warning: Please make sure that `item-name` is unique on the whole page because it will be used as an anchor/identifier!
+> :warning: Please make sure that `item-name` is unique on the whole page because it will be used as an anchor/identifier!

 ### Data directory (optional)